A unified approach to inverse robust optimization problems: Comparison to other robustness approaches

 While the stability radius compares a fixed decision $\bar{x}$ with all other feasible choices $x \in \bar{X}$, the \emph{resilience radius} allows to change the former optimal decision to gain feasibility.
 For an introduction into this topic we also recommend \cite{Weiss2016}.

-Given a budget w.r.t. the objective value, the resilience radius searches the biggest ball centered by a given uncertainty scenario that satisfies feasibility with respect to some original problem.
-If we denote the optimal solution of a parametrized optimization problem with fixed parameter $\bar{u}$ again by $\bar{x}$, then ~$\bar{x}$ is called \emph{$B$-feasible} for some budget~$B \in \R$ and some scenario~$u \in \uncset$ if $f_u(\bar{x})$ is lower than $B$.
+Given a budget w.r.t$.$ the objective value, the resilience radius searches the biggest ball centered at a given uncertainty scenario that satisfies feasibility with respect to some original problem.
+If we denote the optimal solution of a parametrized optimization problem with fixed parameter $\bar{u}$ again by $\bar{x}$, then $\bar{x}$ is called \emph{$B$-feasible} for some budget~$B \in \R$ and some scenario~$u \in \uncset$ if $f_u(\bar{x})$ is lower than $B$.

-We then can define the \emph{resilience ball} of a $B$-feasible solution $\bar{x}$ around a fixed scenario $\extelem \in \uncset$ as the largest radius $\rho \geq 0$ such that $\bar{x}$ is $B$-feasible for all scenarios in this ball.
+Then, the \emph{resilience ball} of a $B$-feasible solution $\bar{x}$ around a fixed scenario $\extelem \in \uncset$ is defined as the largest radius $\rho \geq 0$ such that $\bar{x}$ is $B$-feasible for all scenarios in this ball.
 Finally the resilience radius is the biggest radius of a resilience ball around some~$x \in \bar{X}$ and can be calculated by solving the following optimization problem.